The Nice Guys: Casting

 After Shane Black completed the Marvel Cinematic Universe (MCU) film Iron Man 3 in 2013, Silver asked Black what he wanted to do next and he expressed interest in doing The Nice Guys.
-The script was sent to Ryan Gosling and Russell Crowe, and both wound up taking the roles specially for the prospect of working with one another.
+The script was sent to Ryan Gosling and Russell Crowe, and both wound up taking the roles specially for the prospect of working with each other.
 Gosling even stated that when he read the script already picturing Crowe as Healy, "the movie just immediately became so funny" as he had never seen Crowe in a similar role.
 Gosling and Crowe accepted in a period of three days, and Black cited the casting as the reason the film was able to move forward, summed up as "After thirteen years it just popped into place in three days".
 The film was announced in June 2014, and other casting news followed with Margaret Qualley and Angourie Rice officially joining in September.
 Matt Bomer, Keith David, Beau Knapp, and Kim Basinger were confirmed in October, and Ty Simpkins and Jack Kilmer were announced in November.